A. A. M. S. Arefin Siddique: Early life and education

 Siddique was born in Dhaka on 26 October 1953.
 His family is originally from Raipura Upazila, Narsingdi District.
-He graduated in Science from Dhaka College in 1973.
-He annexed his master's in mass communication and journalism from the University of Dhaka and topped the list in his batch.
-He earned his Ph.D degree in televised teaching in 1985 from the University of Mysore in India under Indian Government scholarship.
+He graduated in science from Dhaka College in 1973.
+He earned his master's in mass communication and journalism from the University of Dhaka and topped the list in his batch.
+He earned his Ph.D. degree in televised teaching in 1985 from the University of Mysore in India under an Indian government scholarship.

 Career

 Siddique joined the University of Dhaka in 1980, and his teaching career spans about four decades.
 He had also taught and trained at the universities of Manila, Minnesota, and at Cornell.
-Dr. Siddique was a visiting fellow at the Southern Illinois University at Carbondale.
+Siddique was a visiting fellow at the Southern Illinois University at Carbondale.
 He was decorated with the 'Order of Civil Merit' by the King of Spain for his extraordinary contribution to the expansion of education, empowerment of women, and reduction of poverty.

-Siddique was a chairman of the Bangladesh Sangbad Sangstha and member of the governing body of the Press Institute of Bangladesh.
+Siddique was the chairman of the Bangladesh Sangbad Sangstha and a member of the governing body of the Press Institute of Bangladesh.

 In January 2009, Siddique was appointed vice-chancellor of the University of Dhaka.
 He received a death threat from Ansarullah Bangla Team in 2015.
 He called on diplomatic ties between Bangladesh and Pakistan to be severed for allegedly interfering in the trial of war criminals from the Bangladesh Liberation War.
-His car was attacked in 2016 by activists of Bangladesh Chhatra League after the university published a souvenir book on the 95th anniversary of the University which called Ziaur Rahman the first President of Bangladesh.
+His car was attacked in 2016 by activists of Bangladesh Chhatra League after the university published a souvenir book on the 95th anniversary of the university that called Ziaur Rahman the first president of Bangladesh.
 He oversaw the attachment of seven colleges to the University of Dhaka.

-Siddique served as the vice-chancellor until August, who was appointed by the government of Bangladesh, 2017 and was the longest-serving vice-chancellor of the University of Dhaka.
+Siddique was vice-chancellor until August 2017, and was the longest-serving vice-chancellor of the University of Dhaka.
 He was a member of the search committee that selected his replacement.
-He was succeeded by Md.
-Akhtaruzzaman who was appointed by the government of Bangladesh, ignoring the search committee formed by the University senate.
+He was succeeded by Mohammed Akhtaruzzaman who was appointed by the government of Bangladesh, ignoring the search committee formed by the university senate.
 He returned to teaching at the Department of Mass Communication and Journalism.
 He retired from active teaching in 2020.

 On 15 July 2020, Siddique was appointed the chairman of the board of directors of Bangladesh Sangbad Sangstha (BSS).

 Siddique was the president of the board of trustees of the Bangladesh National Museum.